- 3 Minutes to read

 Incorrect snapshot keeping policy can inadvertently cause data duplicities.
 Ensure the right combination of date range and sync frequency.

-Example: With a date range set to the last 7 days and a daily sync frequency, the system will insert the last 7 days' data every day, potentially resulting in data being replicated sevenfold.
+Example: Then the date range is set to the last 7 days with a daily sync frequency, the system will insert the last 7 days' data every day.
+This results in data being replicated sevenfold.

 To optimize snapshotting:

-- For storages, databases, warehouses: Opt for Replace as the snapshotting policy.
+- For storages, databases, warehouses: Select Replace as the snapshotting policy.

-- For dashboarding apps: Append might be more suitable.
+- For dashboarding apps: Select Append snapshotting policy.

 Data Storages: Write Modes and Unique Columns

-Imagine you have a database of customer interactions.
+Example: You have a database of customer interactions.
+Customer ID

 is a stable and unique identifier for each customer.
 When new data comes in, the upsert process checks if a record with the same Customer ID